aws-samples/sqlservertools/SqlServerAssessmentTool/readme.md

 If you would rather use your preferred third party tool to collect the assessment or maybe due to strict security requirement your are not able to run the automated collections .The tool has the capabilities to manually read csv files as long as they have certain fromat.

-The Tool came with a Sql Script that  you can run from query analyzer or  you can schedule it  . c:\RDsTools\in\Sqlassessmentmanaulcollection.sql , the script will mimic the same automated collections that runs through the tool .
+The Tool comes with a Sql Script that you can run from query analyzer or  you can schedule it  . c:\RDsTools\in\Sqlassessmentmanaulcollection.sql , the script will mimic the same automated collections that runs through the tool .

 the script will create temp table to store the data as supposed to regular tables